 Sync options: SyncMate has an extensive sync option when compared to other tools on the list.
 It syncs media files and folders with personal data.
 At the same offering non-sync options that include mounting devices, SMS management, and so many other options.

 Note: This is arguably the most sophisticated synchronization software in the market at the moment.
 This is because it can keep accounts and devices in sync with macOS apps directly without the need to use cloud sync.

 ChronoSync is an interesting synchronization software because apart from the regular sync function, it also backs up and restores data.

 Devices/Accounts supported include Apple devices only.
 Surprising yes!
-The only synchronization supported is between Mac and iOS devices.
+The only synchronization supported is between Mac OS X and iOS devices.
 If you have Android devices then you might want to consider SyncMate or GoodSync.

 Sync options: It can sync any file type between Apple devices.
 This synchronization software also handles backup like local, remote , bootable and even remote bootable backup.

 Note: Not a good choice if you have other non-Apple devices that you need to keep in sync with your macOS.
 The Apple to Apple sync option of ChronoSync can be done without a third party application.
 So this tool is basically a restoration and backup app.
 If they can extend the support list and sync options, then it might be able to compete with SyncMate or GoodSync.

 The name of this tool implies it is a synchronization tool but in reality, it is a backup and restoration tool.

 Supported devices: You can backup Mac data to a file server, FireWire disk, and PowerBook with the intention of keeping files on both ends up to date.
 With Synchronize!
 PRO bootable backups to a disk image over a Network is possible.
 One interesting feature worth mentioning is that you can set backups to happen automatically or at a scheduled time.